Meet Plymouth’s Public Speaking Club

 Meet Armada Speakers Plymouth’s Public Speaking Club

 Luckily for us all, there is.
 Armada Speakers has been meeting in Plymouth since 2009.
-They meet every second Tuesday and are really welcoming to new faces.
+They meet on the first and third Tuesday of every month and are really welcoming to new faces.

 Armada Speakers is part of the global Toastmasters International group which has been helping people learn the key life skill of public speaking since 1924.
 With over 292,000 members in over 122 countries, Toastmasters is acknowledged the world over as a great way to learn public speaking in a social context.